DangDuyKhang1999/TaskManager_WPF/README.md

 - Edit user information
 - Convert `TaskManagerSignalRHub` from `.exe` to `.dll` and publish as a single executable
 - Embed the database instead of creating a new one manually
+- In the ComboBox for selecting users, automatically show at most 5 users that best match the input characters instead of displaying the entire user list

 ---